IMA-WorldHealth/bhima/docs/en/finance/cost-centers/bhima-step-down-cost-analysis.md

 ## Define Cost Center Allocation Bases

-Chosing an *allocation basis* for each non-revenue department is the next step.
+Choosing an *allocation basis* for each non-revenue department is the next step.
 BHIMA defines several typical allocation bases which can be used as needed.
 It is also possible to define new allocation bases, if needed.
 Here are the *allocation bases* predefined in BHIMA along with some examples of the